Checklist – buying a car

 • Always go for a test drive.
 You just never know, the car you may be looking at drives like crap or you do not like how it handles and it’s not worth your time pursuing it any further.

 • If you are not buying on the day of inspection make it clear that you are researching around without any intent to purchase.
-Leave your business card with the dealer if you feel you may want to connect with them later.
+Leave your digital business card with the dealer if you feel you may want to connect with them later.
 Check out my post on your privacy using free online tools so that you can protect your privacy.

 • If the dealer offers you a great deal on a car remember that this great deal is good but there are others out there who can do better.
 Never buy without sleeping on your decision.
 Compulsive buying due to fear of loosing on a deal leads to long-term withdrawal and regret as you subconsciously try to align your conscious reasoning with the subconscious decision.